Developing a B2B marketing strategy

 What is working for your competitors?
 A quick glance at the engagement on their social media accounts will tell you a lot, as will a Semrush report of their organic and paid efforts.
 You can also see if competitors are attending events and tradeshows on company social profiles or personal profiles, too.

 What type of messaging is commonplace?
 In the digital marketing world, many agencies claim to be “full-service”, “omni-channel”, and provide “digital transformations”.
-As a consumer, running into the same lingo time and time again each brand begins to blend into the next.
-We need to think of ways to be better and stand out in doing so.
+As a consumer, running into the same lingo time and time again blurs the lines, and each brand begins to blend into the next.
+We need to think of ways to be better while standing out in the process.

 What do the brands look like in your category?
 Many brands fall into the trap of being too contextual with their identities.
 Some of the worst offenders can be tech companies…